loiclefloch/loiclefloch.github.io/source/_drafts/api-days-2024-talks.md

 ### Key Takeaway
 While REST remains a robust option, it can be challenging to implement well.
 GraphQL offers a modern alternative, excelling in scenarios where flexibility, consistency, and UI simplification are priorities.
 It’s not about replacing REST outright but recognizing when GraphQL might be the better fit for your architecture.
+We also saw on the [API Trends](#API-Trends-on-the-Horizon) that GraphQL plan to adoption is raising.

+---

 ## Creating APIs that Data Scientists Will Love
 *Rayan Day*